Roy Hackett: Personal life

 Hackett married his childhood sweetheart Ena in 1959.
 He had three children.
 His portrait was painted on a mural in St Pauls, Bristol, as part of an exhibition named Seven Saints of St Paul's, commemorating the Bristol Bus Boycott.
-As well as receiving an MBE, the Jamaican High Commissioner recognised him for his community service and in 1993 he received Royal Maundy Money from the Queen at Bristol Cathedral.
+As well as receiving an MBE, the Jamaican High Commissioner recognized him for his community service and in 1993 he received Royal Maundy Money from the Queen at Bristol Cathedral.
 Roy Hackett died at the age of 93 on 3 August 2022.
 His funeral was a major event in Bristol, with hundreds of guests attending.